moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker pull debian
     # will pull the debian:latest image and its intermediate layers
+    $ sudo docker pull debian ubuntu busybox
+    # will pull debian:latest, ubuntu:latest and busybox:latest images and
+    # their intermediate layers
     $ sudo docker pull debian:testing
     # will pull the image named debian:testing and any intermediate
     # layers it is based on.